HOW TO TRACK YOUR TRADES

 Context and Strategy

 Write a short note describing the setup you used, why you entered and whether the conditions matched your plan.
-This allows you to see which types of trades truly drive your performance.

 Emotional Notes